Real-time polymerase chain reaction: Modeling

 Unlike end point PCR (conventional PCR), real time PCR allows monitoring of the desired product at any point in the amplification process by measuring fluorescence (in real time frame, measurement is made of its level over a given threshold).
 A commonly employed method of DNA quantification by real-time PCR relies on plotting fluorescence against the number of cycles on a logarithmic scale.
 A threshold for detection of DNA-based fluorescence is set 3–5 times of the standard deviation of the signal noise above background.
 The number of cycles at which the fluorescence exceeds the threshold is called the threshold cycle (Ct) or, according to the MIQE guidelines, quantification cycle (Cq).
+Using this method, the greater the amount of starting mRNA, the lower the Cq.

 During the exponential amplification phase, the quantity of the target DNA template (amplicon) doubles every cycle.
 For example, a DNA sample whose Cq precedes that of another sample by 3 cycles contained 23 = 8 times more template.
 However, the efficiency of amplification is often variable among primers and templates.
 Therefore, the efficiency of a primer-template combination is assessed in a titration experiment with serial dilutions of DNA template to create a standard curve of the change in (Cq) with each dilution.
 The slope of the linear regression is then used to determine the efficiency of amplification, which is 100% if a dilution of 1:2 results in a (Cq) difference of 1.
 The cycle threshold method makes several assumptions of reaction mechanism and has a reliance on data from low signal-to-noise regions of the amplification profile that can introduce substantial variance during the data analysis.